prayag-sangode/cloudbuild-gke-html-app/README.md

 ## Services -

 - Cloud Source Repositories - Mirrored a GitHub repository to Cloud Source Repositories.
 With this configuration, commits that we push to the GitHub repository are copied, or mirrored, into a repository hosted in Cloud Source Repositories.
-- GKE to deploy html ap
+- GKE to deploy html app
 - Artifact Registry to store docker images
-- CloudBuild to build CI/CD pipeline - trigget is created
+- CloudBuild to build CI/CD pipeline - trigger is created